 If you do something, you bring it Company and thus direct benefits for the boss.
 And that is a very good argument.
 In order for the boss to see how he benefits from your work, you have to make that clear to him.

 To do this, list your achievements – the sooner you start, the better.
 That strengthens you too self-confidence for the negotiation.
-But do even more: achieve success through above-average Engagement: For example, bring new ones ideas or take on more responsibility on your own.
+But do even more: achieve success through above-average Commitment: For example, bring new ones ideas or take on more responsibility on your own.

 Checklist: How to keep your success diary